 Difficulty in Online Course RegistrationEach semester, both domestic and international students compete with each other to register for their courses of choice through the online course registration system.
-Please keep in mind that this process is very fast and some say it is similar to a lucky-draw.
 Therefore, students who fail to register for their courses should consult with the respective professor to get a seat.

 Business courses are in high demand every semester, so they are strictly open to business major students only.
 Maximum of three (3) classes on the subject per semester is allowed. (subject to change.)

 Course Level can be checked by each course code.
 If a course's code number is level 1000, it means the course is classified as a General Education and/or Lower Level course.
 Level 2000 - 4000 courses are Major and/or Upper Level courses.
 Courses over 5000 are Graduate courses.